ObsidianLabs/algorand-tutorial/tutorial-2.md

 ### Create Project

 Create a new Project in Algorand Studio.
-Select LimitOrder template, put in project name and click Create button.
+Select *Limit Order* template, put in project name and click *Create* button.

-The project contains contract.teal, config.json file as well as a tests folder.
+The project contains `contract.teal`, `config.json` file as well as a `tests` folder.

-contract.teal contains all logics to execute LimitOrder contract, which was written in TEAL.
+`contract.teal` contains all logics to execute LimitOrder contract, which was written in TEAL.

-Navigate to tests folder, you shall find 5 files named as below.
+Navigate to `tests` folder, you shall find 5 files named as below.

-- 0.create_asset.json: Bob creates a new asset of 1000 units.
+- `0.create_asset.json`: Bob creates a new asset of 1000 units.
-- 1.opt_in.json: Registers Alice as Asset Recipient through Opt-in
+- `1.opt_in.json`: Registers Alice as Asset Recipient through Opt-in
-- 2.deposit.json: Alice deposits 10 ALGO into the contract
+- `2.deposit.json`: Alice deposits 10 ALGO into the contract
-- 3.exchange.json: Bob exchanges 10 unites of asset for 1 ALGO in the contract.
+- `3.exchange.json`: Bob exchanges 10 unites of asset for 1 ALGO in the contract.
-- 4.close.json: Returns remaining ALGO to Alice.
+- `4.close.json`: Returns remaining ALGO to Alice.

 ### Contract Code

-Full Overview of code can be found below https://developer.algorand.org/docs/reference/teal/templates/limit_ordera/#code-overview
+Full Overview of code can be found below

+https://developer.algorand.org/docs/reference/teal/templates/limit_ordera/#code-overview

 ### Compile Contract

 Before you compile the contract, we need you to modify a few lines in to contract code.

-First, click Keypair Manager icon on the bottom left corner, copy Alice's address.
-Then open contract.teal file, and navigate to Line 38 and Line 72, respectively.
+First, click *Keypair Manager* icon on the bottom left corner, copy Alice's address.
+Then open `contract.teal` file, and navigate to Line 38 and Line 72, respectively.
 Overwrite both addresses with Alice's address as they specify Alice as the only recipient allowed in this contract.

 Click hammer button to start compilation.
-Upon completion, you will find two outputs, contract.teal.tok and contract.addr created under project folder.
+Upon completion, you will find two outputs, `contract.teal.tok` and `contract.addr` created under project folder.

 ### Call LimitOrder Contract